29 September 2020

 Momentum continues to build on climate-risk disclosure across the globe, with New Zealand’s finance minister, James Shaw, announcing legislation, which will make the country the first to require large financial institutions to disclose their climate-related risk.
 Many other jurisdictions have introduced guidelines and are looking at further climate-related risk disclosure requirements.
 Furthermore, the UK’s COP26 Secretariat have identified commitments on climate risk disclosures as a key pillar of their private finance agenda.

 UNEP FI have been at the forefront of piloting climate-risk assessment in line with the TCFD through our pilot programmes and we are highly supportive of efforts to ensure financial institutions publicly disclose their climate-related risks as the foundation for more ambitious climate action.
-This is why we are promoting a commitment to public disclosure, with a particular focus on the risks from the physical impacts of climate change, where we believe risk management is especially important:
+This is why we are promoting a statement to public disclosure, with a particular focus on the risks from the physical impacts of climate change, where we believe risk management is especially important:

 Disclose climate-related physical risk on client/investee portfolios within 2 years of signature in line with the TCFD recommendations